bluesky/ophyd/doc/source/docker.rst

-You can use Docker to run test IOCs that are convenient for testing with out having to locally build and install epics IOCs.
+You can use Docker to run test IOCs that are convenient for testing with out having to locally build and install EPICS IOCs.
 To communicate with the Docker you have set up some environmental variables ::

    #!/usr/bin/bash